Tim Turner (politician)

-Tim Turner is an American politician and police officer who has represented the 15th district in the Oklahoma House of Representatives since November 2024.
-A member of the Choctaw Nation, he previously served as Haskell County Sheriff.
+Timothy Wayne Turner is an American politician and police officer who has represented the 15th district in the Oklahoma House of Representatives since November 2024.
+He previously served as Haskell County Sheriff.

 Early career

-Tim Turner is a citizen of the Choctaw Nation.
-Turner started his career as a 911 dispatcher in 2003, became a reserve deputy in 2005, and was a police chief from 2006 to 2007.
+Tim Turner started his career as a 911 dispatcher in 2003, became a reserve deputy in 2005, and was a police chief from 2006 to 2007.
 He briefly worked as a deputy for the McIntosh County Sheriffs Department in 2007 before becoming a district attorney's taskforce officer with the United States Drug Enforcement Agency from 2007 until 2016.

 Haskell County Sheriff

 Turner was elected Haskell County Sheriff in 2016 and re-elected in 2020 as a member of the Democratic Party, despite President Donald Trump carrying the county both years.
 While sheriff, he focused on stopping cattle rustling and closing illegal marijuana farms.
 In 2021 he was the Oklahoma Sheriffs Association's Sheriff of the Year.
 In March 2022, he was appointed to the Oklahoma State Bureau of Investigation Commission and in November 2022 he resigned as sheriff.
 After leaving the sheriff's office he worked for the Oklahoma Department of Corrections and later district attorney Jack Thorp.